LearnTeachCode/intro-javascript-class/week-3/3-3-firebase-challenges.md

 ## Challenge 4:

-Now change **one more tiny thing** in your code from challenge 3 so that instead of displaying the *whole object* on your web page, just **display the value of one property that's inside your object.* The value should now appear on your webpage instead of [object Object]!
+Now change **one more tiny thing** in your code from challenge 3 so that instead of displaying the *whole object* on your web page, just **display the value of one property that's inside your object.** The value should now appear on your webpage instead of [object Object]!

 ## Challenge 5:

-Displaying one value at a time like that is great, but what if you want to display *all the data* inside your object? **Use the `JSON.stringify()` function to convert your entire object into a string**, and then display that string on the web page instead of what you displayed for challenge 4.
+Displaying one value at a time like that is great, but what if you want to display *all the raw data* inside your object? **Use the `JSON.stringify()` function to convert your entire object into a string**, and then display that string on the web page instead of what you displayed for challenge 4.

   > **Note:** The web browser doesn't know how to display objects automatically if you try to display them using that `textContent` property, so that's why we need to convert our object into a string.
 Since a Firebase database is just a bunch of JSON (a JavaScript object formatted a certain way), then it's very easy to just use the `JSON.stringify()` function on our data!

 ### Challenge 6:

-Below the code you wrote for the above challenges, next create a new database reference object that represents a path in the database named **"ourlist"**.
+Below all the code you wrote for the above challenges, at the very bottom of your file, create a new database reference object that represents a path in the database named **"ourlist"**.
 (It already exists in our shared database.)

-Using that database reference object and Firebase's `push()` function, **add a string to that list!** (The string can be anything you want -- bonus points if it's silly or funny, like "Help I'm trapped in a Firebase database factory!")
+Using that database reference object and Firebase's `push()` function, **add a string to our list!** (The string can be anything you want -- bonus points if it's silly or funny, like "Help I'm trapped in a Firebase database factory!")

+:star: **Important thing to avoid:** Again, please *do not* use the `push()` function inside any of your previous functions; make sure it's ***outside*** any functions and just put it at the very bottom of your JavaScript file.

+  > **Note:** Every time you refresh your web page, your code will push that same string to the end of our shared list in the database *over and over again.* And since this is a shared list, you'll see *everyone else's values* in the list too, updating in real time!

 ### Challenge 7: